maptimedavis/MaptimeDavis/Metashape/README.md

 The steps we will walk through are the following:

-*\* indicates this repo includes a Metashape project resulting from the associated step*
+*\* indicates the [workshop demo files](https://ucdavis.box.com/s/vbcur8ct28bgkmp66h61ozj473pa4k71) include a Metashape project resulting from the associated step*

 1. Add photos (Workflow -> Add folder; add the **XYZ** folder from this repo)
 2. \*Align photos (Workflow -> Align photos)